A5112-ctrl/OasisTasks/README.md

 # OasisTasks
-I have completed the task given in the task list of Oasis Infobyte of Web development
+I have completed the level 3 : task 1 given in the task list of Oasis Infobyte of Web development